 Ready, Steady…EDUCATE!
 2017 Engage and Educate Fund Awardees Announced

-Social Innovation Fund Ireland and law firm Mason Hayes & Curran, on 27th June 2017 announced our first four awardees of their 2017 Engage and Educate Fund.
+Social Innovation Fund Ireland and law firm Mason Hayes & Curran, on 27th June 2017 announced our first four awardees of the 2017 Engage and Educate Fund.
 The Fund was set up to support local projects that empower people through education to achieve their full potential and to contribute to their communities.
 The awardees were selected based on their commitment to these values and will share €150,000 to develop their community projects.
-They will receive a cash grant, as well as invaluable non-financial supports such as access to expert mentoring and assistance with growth planning from a business consultant.
+They will receive a cash grant, as well as invaluable non-financial supports such as assistance with growth planning from a business consultant.

 The 2017 awardees are Ready Steady Circus, a ten-week programme that uses circus arts as an alternative method of education for students in DEIS schools; Pieta House Resilience Academy, a six-week school-based programme that builds skills in resilience with second year students at secondary school; Intercultural Language Service, a flexible language learning experience that promotes social inclusion amongst migrants within their communities; and Blossom Gateway, a programme that supports people with intellectual disabilities to transition from second level education to the workplace or third level education.